HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 ################

 .. attention::

-   The following tutorial **is not meant as a step-by-step solution for the first assignment.**
-   These are just **toy examples** to demonstrate how to use ROS and interact with the simulated BlueROV in an *easy to follow manner*.
+   The following tutorial **is not meant as a step-by-step solution for the first assignment.** These are just **toy examples** to demonstrate how to use ROS and interact with the simulated BlueROV *in an easy to follow manner*.
 Therefore, we do not claim that these code snippets are complete and we use some funny names at times.
 Please do **not** copy-paste them.
-   Use reasonable names for reasonable things.

 Prerequisites
 =============